nodename/async-plgd/README.md

 #### Usage

-Clone the [core.async](http://github.com/clojure/core.async) repo to a convenient location. `cd` into the repo and run `lein install`.

-Then clone this repo into a convenient location and `cd` into it.
+Clone this repo into a convenient location and `cd` into it.

 Then open a repl, and at the prompt, type